Privacy & Cookies Policy

 1. The information we collect, how we use it, and the legal basis for processing

-If you previously used the Incredible Nutshell online shop we will have collected various personal information from you as you use this site, and use it for the following purposes:
+If you previously used the Incredible Nutshell online shop we will have collected various personal information from you as you use this site, and may have used it for the following purposes:

 To carry out our contract with you.

 1.1.
 At registration we collect personal details sufficient to enable us to process any orders you may place, including your email address, phone number, and postal delivery address.
 This data is stored electronically so we can recognise you as a registered customer, and to automate some of the data entry in the checkout process to make your shopping experience a better one.
 All such data has now been deleted with the exception of that detailed at 1.5 below, if you have a query about a past order we will do our best to assist from our paper records.

 When we believe it is in your legitimate interests